owid/owid-grapher/packages/@ourworldindata/grapher/src/schema/README.md

 Breaking changes should be done by renaming the schema file to an increased version number.
 Make sure to also rename the authorative url inside the schema file (the "$id" field at the top level) to point to the new version number json.
-Then write the migrations from the last to the current version of the schema, including the migration of pointing to the URL of the new schema version.
-Also update `DEFAULT_GRAPHER_CONFIG_SCHEMA` in `GrapherConstants.ts` to point to the new schema version number url.
+Then write the migrations from the last to the current version of the schema, including the migration of pointing to the URL of the new schema version.s

 Checklist for breaking changes:

 -   Rename the schema file to an increased version number
 -   Rename the authorative url inside the schema file to point to the new version number json
 -   Write the migrations from the last to the current version of the schema, including the migration of pointing to the URL of the new schema version
--   Update `DEFAULT_GRAPHER_CONFIG_SCHEMA` in `GrapherConstants.ts` to point to the new schema version number url
 -   Regenerate the default object from the schema and save it to `defaultGrapherConfig.ts` (see below)
 -   Write a migration to update the `chart_configs.full` column in the database for all stand-alone charts